egordorichev/BurningKnight/item_ideas.md

 ### to rework

 * can (different sprite and name)
-* rename button into voodoo doll
 * machine gun (sucks)
+* rework bat into life drain

 ### items